kylerwsbm/snarkyinvoice-lol/README.md

 * **Random Reasons** – Stuck on a reason?
 Click “Need inspiration?” to populate the reason field with a random petty suggestion.
 * **Petty Meter** – A live descriptor (Polite, Saucy, Unhinged) appears next to the slider so you know exactly how over‑the‑top your invoice will be.
 * **Playful Design** – A colourful doodle pattern in the header and witty tooltips throughout the form keep things light while you bill with spite.
-* **PDF Download** – Render the invoice preview and download it as a PDF using [html2pdf.js](https://github.com/eKoopmans/html2pdf.js).
-* **Email Stub** – A “Send by Email” button is provided as a placeholder.
-In a future version you can wire this up with a service like EmailJS.
-* **Stripe Placeholder** – A disabled button hints at an eventual payment integration.
+* **Share Button** – Instantly share your invoice using the Web Share API on supported devices.
+If sharing isn’t available, the invoice text is copied to your clipboard so you can paste it anywhere.

 ## Getting Started